Skip to content

 Driver assistance rating: 79%

 There's no need to worry about some small cars being safe – just look at the great results the Mini Cooper E achieved in 2025's Euro NCAP testing.
-It's worth pointing out that the electric and petrol Mini use completely different underpinnings, so these results only apply to the electric versions; the petrol Mini hasn't been tested yet.
+It's worth pointing out that the electric and petrol Mini use completely different underpinnings, so these results only apply to the electric versions; the petrol Mini still scored five stars but marginally lower scores for adult and child protection.
 It's another string to the Mini Cooper's bow, along with fun handling, a range of around 180 miles (240 for the Cooper SE), a crystal-clear infotainment screen and the unmistakable styling.

 Shop used Mini Cooper cars for sale or read our Mini Cooper review